Katy Bourne

 After selling her leisure business in 2005, Bourne held a number of political and regional government roles from 2009 onwards.
 During this period, she served as a Mid Sussex District councillor.
-Bourne is the Conservative Party candidate for Mayor of Sussex and Brighton in the 2026 mayoral election.
+Bourne is the Conservative Party candidate for Mayor of Sussex and Brighton in the 2028 mayoral election.

 Early life and education

-Katy Elizabeth Baxter was born on 24 October 1964.
-Bourne studied from the age of 10 at Roedean School, which is located on the outskirts of Brighton, until she was 16, when she moved to Aberystwyth University.
-Her studies at Aberystwyth resulted in her graduating with a Bachelor of Arts degree in history.
+Katy Elizabeth Bourne was born on 24 October 1964.
+Aged 10 Bourne started studying at the independent Roedean School, in Sussex.
+She studied History at Aberystwyth University, where she chaired the Aberystwyth University Young Conservatives Society.

 Early career

-Bourne was the founder of a leisure company, which taught people of a wide age range to dance.
-She sold the business in 2005, according to the Brighton Argus.
+Bourne founded a company that taught tap dancing, which she sold in 2005.

-In 2008, Bourne was linked with her first political role, when she became involved with the Conservative Women's Organisation.
-She became one of three deputy chairmen in 2011, before serving as the national chairman until 2012.
+In 2008, became involved with the Conservative Women's Organisation, became one of three deputy chairmen in 2011, before serving as the national chairman until 2012.
 Around the same time, Bourne became a Mid Sussex District Councillor for Cuckfield, serving in the role from 2011 until 2013.
-She has also served as a governor of Oriel High School in Crawley since 2008.
+She has served as a governor of Oriel High School in Crawley since 2008.